IBL-bioinfo/.github/profile/README.md

 ## Admins

-For admins, if you want to contribute other things, please ask the owners (eg. @snail123815) to invite you to the institute.
+For admins, if you want to contribute other things, please ask existing admins (eg. @DU) in our slack groups to invite you to the institute.